falent/googleHomeAssistantExpressNodeJS/README.md

 #### Windows

+You can use a batch script in your command line to do all steps automatically:
+`https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`

+**OR**

+you can do all stepps by yourself :)
 1. Please add a setting to your git that shell scripts won't be changed by windows formattig.
 `git config --global core.autocrlf true`
 2. Clone our repository